 SFEH places at your disposal an experienced multi-disciplinary team that will listen very carefully to you.

-Raphael has an MBA from the Argentinean university UCEMA.
-He speaks 5 languages.
-He began his career with the Accor group in Buenos Aires.
-In charge of the development of hotel brands, he opened the first SOFITEL, NOVOTEL and IBIS hotels in Argentina, Chile and Uruguay.
+Raphael holds an MBA from the Argentinean University UCEMA.
+Speaking 5 languages, he started his career in the Accor group in Buenos Aires.
+In charge of developing hotel brands, he opened several establishments in Argentina, Chile and Uruguay.
 On his return to Europe, he took over the management of the Spanish subsidiary of SFEH in Madrid.
-During his 10 years at the head of IECSA, he refocused the business towards Africa and China and diversified into the agro-industrial sector.
-He loves adventure, particularly in the Andes and Patagonia, and regularly travels around that region on horseback, by kayak and 4x4s.

 Eugenio began his career in Angola as a works manager for a metal frames company, where he acquired significant experience, before joining the SFEH group in 2013.